CAREERS AT ASA

 ASA’s mission is to inspire creative thinkers and leaders through providing an innovative concentration in college preparation informed by the performing arts.

-This faculty member designs and delivers a curriculum to one specific grade level that develops writing skills including the use of proper grammar and spelling.
+This faculty member designs and delivers curriculum to 8th grade students, preparing them for high school level English by working with them to further strengthen writing, grammar, and punctuation skills as well as reading competencies and literary analysis.
 Students read a wide selection of literary genres including realistic and historical fiction, persuasive, functional, and expository texts as outlined by the Arizona State and Common Core Standards.
 This position delivers both Standard College Prep and Honors ELA curriculum for students with advanced skills.
 Students in both levels are expected to actively participate in inquiry-based discussions, projects, and activities as well as write across multiple genres.

 ASA’s academic curriculum is rigorous, relevant and aligned with ASA’s mission and commitment to equity.
 Curriculum development and implementation reflects State standards layered with ASA’s innovative college prep focus that fosters intellectual curiosity and emphasizes active engagement, project-based learning, discussion, research, advanced written and oral skills, inquiry, and collaboration.